The Pros and Cons of 8 Popular Databases

 3. Microsoft SQL Server

 As with other popular databases, you can select from a number of editions of Microsoft SQL server.
 This database management engine works on cloud-based servers as well as local servers, and it can be set up to work on both at the same time.
-Not long after the release of Microsoft SQL Server 2016, Microsoft made it available on Linux as well as Windows-based platforms.

 - It is very fast and stable.